Find food that fits your pet’s needs

 Walking Your Cat: How to Get Started

-• Always make sure she has her collar on with an updated ID tag.
-Make sure it fits well and not something that she can wriggle out of.
-It's also probably a good idea to look into microchipping your cat if you plan to take her outdoors, so you can find her in the event she does get lost.
+- Always make sure they're wearing a properly fitted collar with an updated ID tag.
+It's also a good idea to look into microchipping your cat if you plan to take them outdoors so you can find them in the event they get lost.

-• Make sure your cat is up to date on all of her flea, tick and heartworm medicine.
-This is a good idea for all cats, but especially crucial for kitties going outdoors.
+- Confirm your cat is up to date on flea, tick and heartworm medicine.
+This is a good idea for all cats, but it's especially crucial for kitties going outdoors.

-• Prepare her for any weather you might experience.
-A cat that is used to sitting in a 70 degrees fahrenheit home all day, probably isn't prepared for cold winter walks.
+- Consider the weather.
+A cat who's used to sitting in a 70-degree Fahrenheit home all day probably isn't prepared for cold winter walks.
 The same can be said of rain.
-If you take her on a summer stroll, make sure to bring water with you to keep her hydrated.

-If you think your cat is up for the challenge (as her pet parent, you know her better than anyone), walking a cat is a great way for both of you to get some exercise.
-Just always make sure to keep her health and safety your first priority.
+If you think your cat is up for the challenge — you know them better than anyone — walking a cat is a great way for both of you to get some exercise.
+As long as you keep their health, comfort and security top of mind, you might just become the next pet parent-cat duo walking down the block.

 Contributor Bio